vidstack/vidstack.io/src/routes/docs/player/components/ui/slider-value-text/_Docs.md

 ## Styling

-In the following snippet, we extend the work we started in the [slider example](../slider/index.md#example), by adding a small tooltip that displays the current slider value at the position the user is hovering over.
+In the following code snippets, we extend the work we started in the [slider example](../slider/index.md#example), by adding a small tooltip that displays the current slider value at the position the user is hovering over.